UA-141369524-4

 • For the baklava, you can brush honey and top with chopped dates and nuts (walnuts or pistachios work well) on every other layer if you make 7 layers ending with the top layer with honey and nuts.
 Sprinkle each layer with cinnamon and orange zest if you like (good for Ayurvedic Vata balancing!).

-10-Minute Baking Flow Yoga Poses ⏲
+Flow Yoga Poses In 10-Minute Baking ⏲

 For the next few weeks, I’m focusing on a new flow yoga mini-series to help you go from one pose to the next easily.
 Yoga means “union” and is the mind-body-spirit connection that we all can use.